MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-mission-critical/mission-critical-network-architecture-content.md

 ## Cost considerations

-There's is a significant impact on cost for mission-critical workloads.
+There's a significant impact on cost for mission-critical workloads.
 In this architecture, technology choices such as using Azure Front Door Premium SKU and provisioning Azure Firewall in each stamp will lead to increased costs.
-There are also added cost related to maintenance and operational resources.
+There are also added costs related to maintenance and operational resources.
 Such tradeoffs must be carefully considered before adopting a network-controlled version of the baseline architecture.

 ## Deploy this architecture